My Dad, Eddy (2nd from right) and his childhood friend Smitty (far right) were inseparable Korea War Era Rakkasan’s

 The damn clerk insisted in saying it again, though much more pleasantly, “Well my husband’s a Vietnam veteran, and I’m proud of him, so I’m gonna tell you anyway.
 Thank you for your service.”
 My Dad said, “Oh so he got shafted too.”
 And they both laughed and started yapping away.
 I laughed too and said, “I’ll wait outside.”
 They talked a few minutes.
 I knew my Dad well; he was a proud guy, and also he held very conflicted feelings about that whole “Thank you for your service” campaign.
 He was a true old time veteran who never talked about his service to civilians and he never used it as a discursive tool on other’s who disagreed with his politics.

 Dad’s objectivity and willingness to let others speak their mind taught me to appreciate Democracy.
 Not shy away from it.
 Because of my Dad, I support my country in all its beautiful, far from perfect, and ugly forms, rather than risk the rule of despotism or dictatorship.
-Yet, the struggle to keep and make Democracy flourish is never-ending.
-And the honest, objective journalists are the forward observers in the war against Democracy.
-American’s need to become United Citizens and we need to respect our differences in culture, ethnicities, religion, status, and opinions, in order to preserve our freedoms.
-Or, we could become more like Myanmar.
+Yet, the struggle to keep Democracy is never-ending.
+The honest, objective journalists are the forward observers in the war against the idea of Democracy.
+This is especially true in America where Democracy as it was when I first voted is much different now and challenges to prevent from losing are growing.

-Myanmar is a very different place than the United States.
-Many people from outside Myanmar, I believe, have the wrong idea about the National League for Democracy.
-Politics is a struggle for power and the NLD, while generally considered by many to be a fervent upholder of Democratic principle, has as much potential to be an oppressive institution as almost any other that’s existed in Myanmar’s history.
-Time will tell but so far, the NLD’s blemishes are beginning to show and they tell a different story than the one everyone was wishing to have.
+Obviously, Myanmar is a very different place than the United States.
+Many people from outside Myanmar, I believe, have the wrong idea about the National League for Democracy just as many Americans have the wrong idea about the modern Democrat Party in the United States.
+Politics is a struggle for power and the NLD, while generally considered by many to be a fervent upholder of Democratic principle, same as many American’s thinks of the Democrat Party in the United States, has as much potential to be an oppressive institution as almost any other that’s existed in Myanmar’s history.
+And for the first time in my lifetime, I believe the modern Democrat Party is leaning towards fascism more than Democracy.
+My very Patriotic Dad observed such before I did.
+In Myanmar, time will tell but so far, the NLD’s blemishes are beginning to show and they tell a different story than the one everyone was wishing to have.

 Freedom in Myanmar is new, and to some in the NLD, it’s unusual to be challenged or criticized, especially now that they have some power.
 If there will be Democracy in Myanmar, it will arrive following many years of struggle yet to come.
 The young Myanmar people today may never know about the thousands of XPP’s and what life was like for them and their families when under a severe Dictatorship there was only oppression.
 But in a free society that’s the way it is.
 That change will come to Myanmar and indeed is in motion, is inevitable.
 Some XPP’s who have sacrificed many years of a life may feel resentment for being largely unknown and forgotten.
 There will be no mention of them in the history that’s not taught in schools.
 Not yet anyway.